jesus-borja/learning-git/README.md

 We're forced to provide a title for commiting a change.
 The second "-m" is used to provide a better description of what the commit does.

+## git commit -am "Commit title" -m "Commit description"

+This command helps us add (that's what -a means) and commit our changes at the same time.

 ## git remote

 Until the remote command means that it will be stored somewhere else, but not this computer and it's commonly used to give it a reference to a remote repository on github.